sendahug/send-hug-backend/API_DOCS.md

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
-  - posts (List) - A paginated list of the user's posts (5 per request).
+  - posts (list) - A paginated list of the user's posts (5 per request).
   - page (number) - The user's current page.
   - total_pages (number) - Total number of pages.